Hazza3100/Twitch-account-creator/README.md

 # Hazey Gen v1
 This is a free twitch token gen skid = bad

+# How to use
+Put proxies in proxy.txt and 2captcha key in config, https://2captcha.com/enterpage

 # About

 ・Educational purpose only all your consequences caused by your actions is your responsibility